Ipouyall/Omega-Regular-Stoch-Cert/README.md

 ## Introduction
 This repository contains the artifact of the paper titled "Supermartingale Certificates for Quantitative Omega-regular Verification and Control", which is proposed a novel approach for quantitative $\omega$-regular verification and control of infinite-state stochastic systems.

-Our method extends supermartingale certificates to support a broad class of quantitative (probabilistic) $\omega$-regular properties and enables fully automated certificate-based verification and control synthesis.

 ## Features